Beginners Guide to Ibiza

 Photo: Ushuaia Ibiza / Facebook.com

-Bring lots of legal drugs - let’s go over the possibilities.
-Hangovers, sunburn, travel sickness, heartburn, stomach problems, and so much more.
-Pack plenty of paracetamol, ibuprofen, melatonin to get a good night's sleep, hydration sachets (yes, the ones that are for diarrhoea, they’re perfect for hangovers), Berocca, etc.
+Medicine - Let’s go over some of the possibilities: hangovers, sunburn, travel sickness, heartburn, stomach problems, general soreness from dancing, and so much more.
+Pack plenty of paracetamol, ibuprofen, melatonin for a good night's sleep (or buy it while you're there), rehydration sachets (yes, the ones that are for diarrhoea, they’re perfect for hangovers), Berocca, etc.

 brett-jordan-r-JVflgqasr4-unsplash